-- Team Goals - Team goals must be clearly specified.
+- Team Objectives and Goals - Team goals must be clearly specified.
 This provides the focus around which team activities are organized.
 For example, the goals of a team maybe designed to investigate the market potential of a new product.
 If team goals are not specified and agreed upon by all team members, the team will tend to wander without direction.

-- Commitment - All team members must be committed to achieving the goals of the team.
+- Commitment and Collaboration - All team members must be committed to achieving the goals of the team.
 Team members who don’t take responsibility for team activities will undermine the commitment of other team members.
 Also, a team will be weakened if its members bring their personal agendas into team activities.

 - Shared Rewards - To get commitment, team members must be involved in identifying team goals and sharing the rewards of the team.
 If members do not share in team rewards, they have no reason to participate in team activities.

-- Defined Roles - To successfully carry out the activities of the team, the role of each team member must be defined.
+- Defined Roles and Responsibilities - To successfully carry out the activities of the team, the role of each team member must be defined.
 Without clearly defined roles, members will become frustrated because they won’t know what activities they are responsible for.
 As a result, many team activities will not be carried out.

 - Trust - Successful teams are made up of members who trust each other.
 Lack of trust among team members will shift the member’s focus away from team goals to protecting their individual positions.

 - Mutual Respect - For trust to exist among team members, they must have respect for each other.
 This includes respect for the views and activities of other team members.
 But it also includes respect for the goals of the team itself and the responsibility to work towards these goals.

 - Communications - Without communications, little teamwork will occur.
 Good communications among team members is important to successfully implement the elements discussion above.

 Difference between Groups and Teams

 Organizations consist of groups of people, or a collection of individuals.
 A team is a cohesive coalition of people.